Beechcraft T-6 Texan II: United States

-In August 2017, the Air Force conducted the "Light Attack Experiment" to evaluate potential light attack aircraft.
-Following this, it decided to continue experimenting with two non-developmental aircraft, the AT-6 Wolverine derivative of the T-6 Texan II and the Sierra Nevada/Embraer A-29 Super Tucano.
-Tests were scheduled to be conducted at Davis-Monthan Air Force Base, Arizona between May and July 2018.
-The tests are intended "to experiment with maintenance, data networking and sensors...[to] gather the data needed for a rapid procurement", according to Secretary of the Air Force Heather Wilson.
-Experimentation will examine logistics requirements, weapons and sensor issues, and future interoperability with partner forces.
+In August 2017, the Air Force conducted the "Light Attack Experiment" to evaluate potential light-attack aircraft.
+Following this, it decided to continue experimenting with two nondevelopmental aircraft, the AT-6 Wolverine derivative of the T-6 Texan II and the Sierra Nevada/Embraer A-29 Super Tucano.
+Tests were scheduled to be conducted at Davis-Monthan Air Force Base, Arizona, between May and July 2018.
+The tests were intended "to experiment with maintenance, data networking, and sensors...[to] gather the data needed for a rapid procurement", according to Secretary of the Air Force Heather Wilson.
+Experimentation was to examine logistics requirements, weapons and sensor issues, and future interoperability with partner forces.

-The Air Force expects to have the information it needs to potentially buy light attack aircraft in a future competition, without conducting a combat demonstration, based on data collected during the first round of the experiment and future data anticipated to be collected in the next phase of experimentation.

 During the last week of January 2018, a cluster of unexplained physiological events involving the T-6 occurred at Columbus, Vance, and Sheppard Air Force Bases.
 In response, the commander of Nineteenth Air Force, which is responsible for USAF pilot training, directed an "operational pause" in Texan II operations on 1 February 2018 to ensure aircrew safety.
-The pause was intended to enable the Air Force to "examine the root causes of the incidents, educate and listen to aircrew, develop and deliver mitigation solutions."
-The Air Force had established a general officer-led team to integrate and coordinate efforts across the Air Force to address aircrew unexplained physiological events earlier in 2018.
+The pause was intended to enable the Air Force to "examine the root causes of the incidents, educate and listen to aircrew, [and] develop and deliver mitigation solutions."
+The Air Force had established a general officer-led team to integrate and co-ordinate efforts across the Air Force to address aircrew's unexplained physiological events earlier in 2018.

 In February 2018, the AT-6 Wolverine and the A-29 Super Tucano were named as the only two remaining aircraft in USAF's Light Attack/Armed Reconnaissance aircraft competition.

+In March 2020, the USAF placed a $70.2 million order for two AT-6E Wolverine aircraft.
+The first Wolverine was delivered to the USAF in February 2021.
+The Wolverines were operated by the 81st Fighter Squadron.
+In June 2022, the two aircraft were returned to Beechcraft.
+In July 2022, the Wolverine received military type certification from the USAF.
+In September 2023, the two Wolverines were transferred from storage at Beechcraft to the United States Naval Test Pilot School.

 Canada

 The CT-156 Harvard II is a variant used for pilot instruction in the NATO Flying Training in Canada (NFTC), located at 15 Wing, Moose Jaw, Saskatchewan.
 They are leased to the Royal Canadian Air Force by the program's administrator, CAE.
 NFTC's Harvard II aircraft are almost identical in cockpit layout and performance to the American JPATS Texan IIs.
-Within NFTC, students fly the Harvard II in Phase 2 and 3 of the training program, and some will go on to fly the CT-155 Hawk jet trainer also used by NFTC for Phase 4 (Moose Jaw) and Phase 5 Fighter Lead-In Training (4 Wing, Cold Lake, Alberta).
-NFTC had 25 Harvard II aircraft owned and maintained by Bombardier, although one was lost following a non-fatal crash in 2011.
+Within NFTC, students fly the Harvard II in phases 2 and 3 of the training program, and some were to go on to fly the CT-155 Hawk jet trainer also used by NFTC for phase 4 (Moose Jaw) and phase 5 fighter lead-in training (4 Wing, Cold Lake, Alberta).
+NFTC had 25 Harvard II aircraft owned and maintained by Bombardier, although one was lost following a nonfatal crash in 2014, and another in 2017.
 CAE took over the program in 2015.